wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Read these for the parameters; do not restate them in code or comments, reference the current version at implementation time:

-* **[NIST SP 800-131A](https://csrc.nist.gov/publications/detail/sp/800-131a/rev-2/final)** — read it for the approved-algorithm list and the transition schedule.
+* **[NIST SP 800-131A](https://csrc.nist.gov/publications/detail/sp/800-131a/rev-2/final)**.
+Read it for the approved-algorithm list and the transition schedule.
 Anything NIST currently marks legacy or disallowed (MD5, SHA-1, 3DES, RC4, RSA without padding, AES without an authenticated mode) is banned in WSO2 product code.
-* **[NIST SP 800-52 Rev. 2](https://csrc.nist.gov/publications/detail/sp/800-52/rev-2/final)** — read it for the TLS protocol and cipher selection rules that apply to government-grade deployments.
+* **[NIST SP 800-52 Rev. 2](https://csrc.nist.gov/publications/detail/sp/800-52/rev-2/final)**.
+Read it for the TLS protocol and cipher selection rules that apply to government-grade deployments.
-* **[OWASP Cryptographic Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html)** — read it for symmetric/asymmetric primitive choice, nonce/IV handling, and key lifecycle.
+* **[OWASP Cryptographic Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html)**.
+Read it for symmetric/asymmetric primitive choice, nonce/IV handling, and key lifecycle.
-* **[OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)** — read it for the current Argon2id / scrypt / bcrypt / PBKDF2 work-factor parameters.
+* **[OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)**.
+Read it for the current Argon2id / scrypt / bcrypt / PBKDF2 work-factor parameters.
 These move over time: use the values current at implementation time, store the algorithm name and parameters alongside the hash so they can be migrated, and re-evaluate every release.
-* **[Mozilla TLS configuration generator](https://ssl-config.mozilla.org/)** — generate the cipher suite, protocol, OCSP, and HSTS config for the terminator from the "Intermediate" or "Modern" profile and pin to it rather than hand-rolling.
+* **[Mozilla TLS configuration generator](https://ssl-config.mozilla.org/)**.
+Generate the cipher suite, protocol, OCSP, and HSTS config for the terminator from the "Intermediate" or "Modern" profile and pin to it rather than hand-rolling.
-* **[RFC 8725 — JWT BCP](https://datatracker.ietf.org/doc/html/rfc8725)** — read it for algorithm allow-listing, the alg-confusion attack, `kid`/`jwk` header handling, and required claim validation.
+* **[RFC 8725: JWT BCP](https://datatracker.ietf.org/doc/html/rfc8725)**.
+Read it for algorithm allow-listing, the alg-confusion attack, `kid`/`jwk` header handling, and required claim validation.

 WSO2 rules that apply on top of the external baselines:

-* **Centralise crypto behind the platform facade — do not hand-roll.** Product code that encrypts or decrypts a secret (refresh tokens, IdP credentials, vault-managed configuration) goes through the platform crypto facade, not a raw `Cipher` / `crypto/aes` call scattered through a component.
-Centralising keeps algorithm, mode, and key selection in one auditable place that can be upgraded when NIST guidance moves.
+* **Centralize crypto behind the platform facade; do not hand-roll.** Product code that encrypts or decrypts a secret (refresh tokens, IdP credentials, vault-managed configuration) goes through the platform crypto facade, not a raw `Cipher` / `crypto/aes` call scattered through a component.
+Centralizing keeps algorithm, mode, and key selection in one auditable place that can be upgraded when NIST guidance moves.
-* **A JWT algorithm allow-list is data, not code.** Each verifier accepts an explicit, configured set of algorithms. **Reject `alg: none`**, and reject HMAC algorithms where the verifier holds an asymmetric (public) key — that is the alg-confusion attack RFC 8725 describes.
+* **A JWT algorithm allow-list is data, not code.** Each verifier accepts an explicit, configured set of algorithms. **Reject `alg: none`**, and reject HMAC algorithms where the verifier holds an asymmetric (public) key: that is the alg-confusion attack RFC 8725 describes.
-* **Never honour an inline `jwk` (or `jku`) header.** Resolve keys by `kid` against a JWKS pinned to the trusted issuer.
+* **Never honor an inline `jwk` (or `jku`) header.** Resolve keys by `kid` against a JWKS pinned to the trusted issuer.
 An inline key in the token lets the sender choose their own verification key.
 * **Hardcoded TLS-verification bypasses are defects.** A literal hostname-verification or certificate-verification disable in a production path fails review.
 An operator-configurable bypass is acceptable only with a secure default of "verify" and a deployment-time warning when it is switched off (see the approval gate below).

 === "Java stack"

     **Use the platform facade.** Route all secret encryption and decryption through the Carbon `CryptoUtil` facade (or a crypto service injected where the component runs) rather than calling `Cipher.getInstance(...)` directly from product code.
-Resolve the exact encrypt/decrypt method names against the `CryptoUtil` API at implementation time (e.g. an `encrypt`/`decrypt` or base64-wrapping pair — method names illustrative).
+Resolve the exact encrypt/decrypt method names against the `CryptoUtil` API at implementation time (e.g. an `encrypt`/`decrypt` or base64-wrapping pair; method names illustrative).

     Where a code path genuinely must construct a `Cipher` (a legacy or framework boundary), name the transformation explicitly and use an authenticated mode:

-    * `AES/GCM/NoPadding` — 96-bit random IV per message, persist `iv || ciphertext`, **never reuse an IV with the same key**.
+    * `AES/GCM/NoPadding`: 96-bit random IV per message, persist `iv || ciphertext`, **never reuse an IV with the same key**.
     * `RSA/ECB/OAEPWithSHA-256AndMGF1Padding` for asymmetric wrapping.
 Never `RSA/ECB/PKCS1Padding` or no-padding.

     **JWT verification** uses an explicit algorithm allow-list before any signature check.
-The shape (illustrative — restrict to the algorithms the verifier actually supports, then look up the key by `kid`):
+The shape (illustrative; restrict to the algorithms the verifier actually supports, then look up the key by `kid`):

     ```java
     JWSAlgorithm alg = signedJWT.getHeader().getAlgorithm();